lyubogeorgiev/Java-Advanced/Streams_Files_Directories/README.md

 Using BufferedReader with FireReader to read files line by line.
 There are other ways to read all line of a file, but for large files is better idea to read with BufferedReader for performance.
-Once a line is read then directly write it to the output file by using PrintWriter.
+Once a line is read then directly write it to the output file by using PrintWriter.'

+Exercise 08 - Get Folder Size
+-

+Getting the folder size by storing all Files from the folder in array of File and then summing all their size to get the total size in bytes.
+The result will be different if we get the size of the folder directly.